 This being said, the question arises how long these turtles can survive without food?

-But then again, don’t expect your turtle to live for decades with the underfed state.
+But then again, don’t expect your turtle to live for decades in an underfed state.
 Also, the water source is essential because turtles, likewise, humans do need regular drinking water to remain hydrated.

 Turtles Food Menu